SQUASHD/gogi/README.md

 b -> base
 ```

-See the whole suite of Gogi commands:
+See the whole suite of Gogi commands at any point
 ```bash
 gogi help
 ```